 Did you ever receive a call from client services?
-Sometimes it could be, “Oh man, I don’t want to waste my time with them.”
+Occasionally it could be, “Oh man, I would rather not waste my time with them.”
 Other times, you might say, “It was good that I picked up the call.”

 Client services could be from any company: a bank, an online store, a government department, etc. Calls from client services can be friendly reminders, important account updates, or urgent fraud alerts.

 This post is all about “why client services is calling me.”
-We’ll understand the basics of why customer support is calling you, the reasons why they are calling you, and what to do if you keep on receiving such calls.
+We’ll learn why customer support is calling you and what to do if they keep doing so.

 Let’s begin!